hz-qian/hz-qian.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, Welcome to my website!
-I am an incoming MPhil student in the  [Division of Social Science](https://sosc.hkust.edu.hk/)  at the  [Hong Kong University of Science and Technology](https://hkust.edu.hk/) .
+I am an MPhil student in the  [Division of Social Science](https://sosc.hkust.edu.hk/)  at the  [Hong Kong University of Science and Technology](https://hkust.edu.hk/) .
 I received my Bachelor’s degree in  [Sociology](https://www.soc.tsinghua.edu.cn/)  from  [Tsinghua University](https://www.tsinghua.edu.cn/)  in June 2023.
-My research interests include marriage and family, gender inequality, social stratification, and quantitative methods.
-Currently, I am focused on the impact of China’s population policies on individual’s everyday life.
-My research is driven by the following two issues:
+My research interests include social stratification and mobility, marriage and family,and quantitative methods.
+Currently, I particularly interested in:
-* How has the strict one-child policy shaped Chinese people’s gender perceptions and parenting styles?
+* During times of significant social change, how does the family engage in the transformation?"
-* As the Chinese government begin to abandon birth control strategies and encourage giving more birth, what kind of sacrifices will individuals have to make during this reversal?
-How do the impacts vary among people in different socioeconomic statuses?
+* How do individuals achieve mobility through marriage during the process of social change?

-Feel free to reach me at  [haozhiqian23@gmail.com](mailto:haozhiqian23@gmail.com) / [hqianae@connect.ust.hk](mailto:hqianae@connect.ust.hk) with any questions about my research!
+Feel free to reach me at [haozhi.qian@connect.ust.hk](mailto:haozhi.qian@connect.ust.hk) with any questions regarding my research!